Startup Stock Options 101: A comprehensive guide to start equity including a detailed Equity Checklist.

 Startup stock options and shares don't truly realize any value until they become liquid.
 Liquidity occurs when private company shares are converted to either public company stock or cash via an IPO, M&A, or pre-IPO sale.
 Once a stockholder has either cash or a public stock in hand, the value is obvious, but prior to liquidity the value of startup stock is less clear.

-When granted, your exercise price will be the same as the current Fair Market Value of the shares.
+When granted, your strike price will be the same as the current Fair Market Value of the shares.
 This means they are worth exactly what they cost (based on the FMV).
 As you work at the company, the value of the stock will ideally grow.
-If the FMV becomes higher than your exercise price, the options are considered "in the money", meaning they are worth more than what they will cost to exercise (based on the FMV).
-In the unfortunate scenario where the company does not perform well and the FMV becomes lower than your exercise price, the options are considered "underwater".
+If the FMV becomes higher than your strike price, the options are considered "in the money", meaning they are worth more than what they will cost to exercise (based on the FMV).
+In the unfortunate scenario where the company does not perform well and the FMV becomes lower than your strike price, the options are considered "underwater".
 The FMV is used by the IRS to determine the value of stock options and as previously mentioned is used to determine the "taxable income" that you pay taxes on when you exercise (in quotes because it is not liquid, tangible income).

 Is the FMV a good representation of how much your stock options are worth?